Ianokane1/pawfectionparlour/README.md

 ### Manage Booking Page
 - Displays all user-related bookings in a list view within a card.
-- Each card will show a booking reference, booking date, booking time, It will also contain a button to change booking details and a cancel booking button.
+- Each card will show a booking reference, booking date, and booking time, It will also contain a button to change booking details and a cancel booking button.

 ### Edit Booking Page
 - This page will display the current booking details with a form below for the user to update any details.